garyng/edition-jekyll-template/_docs/03-names-and-bindings/special-characters.md

 // Note: 00.00 -> numbers are formatted into 2 decimal places, padded with zeros
 ```

-string interpolation is much simpler
+String interpolation is much simpler

 ```cs
 // you can do this